Time in Spain

-Spain has two time zones and observes daylight saving time.
-Spain mainly uses CET (UTC+01:00) and CEST (UTC+02:00) in Peninsular Spain, the Balearic Islands, Ceuta, Melilla and the plazas de soberanía.
-In the Canary Islands, the time zone is WET (UTC±00:00) and WEST (UTC+01:00).
-DST is observed from the last Sunday in March (01:00 WET) to the last Sunday in October (01:00 WET) throughout Spain.
+Time in Spain has two time zones.
+Spain mainly uses CET (UTC+01:00) in Peninsular Spain, Balearic Islands, Ceuta, and Melilla.
+In the Canary Islands, the time zone is WET (UTC±00:00).
+In both territories, Daylight saving time is observed during summer months, meaning that mainland Spain uses CEST (UTC+02:00), whilst the Canary Islands uses WEST (UTC+01:00) between March and October.

 Spain used GMT (UTC±00:00) before the Second World War (except for the Canary Islands which used UTC−01:00 before this date).
-However, the time zone was changed to Central European Time in 1940 and has remained so since then, meaning that Spain does not use its "natural" time zone under the coordinated time zone system.
-Some observers believe that this time zone shift plays a role in the country's relatively unusual daily schedule (late meals and sleep times).
+However, the time zone was changed to Central European Time in 1940 and has remained so since then, meaning that no parts of Spain use the "natural" time zone which Spain's geographic position under the coordinated time zone system would indicate.
+For example in A Coruña in the northwest of Spain, in the solstices, it experiences in summer sunrise at 6:53 am and sunset at 10:19 pm while it should respectively be 5:53 am and 9:19 pm, and in winter it experiences sunrise at 9:03 am and sunset at 6:01 pm while it should respectively be 8:03 am and 5:01 pm.
+This can negatively affect people's sleep schedules, meals and daily activities due to the unnatural timezone.

 History

 Standard time adoption

-Spain, like other parts of the world, used mean solar time until 31 December 1900.
-In San Sebastián on 22 July 1900, the president of the Consejo de Ministros, Mr. Francisco Silvela, proposed to the regent of Spain, María Cristina, a royal decree to standardise the time in Spain; thus setting Greenwich Mean Time (UTC±00:00) as the standard time in peninsular Spain, the Balearic Islands and Ceuta and Melilla from 1 January 1901 onwards.
+Spain, like other parts of the world, used local mean time until 31 December 1900.
+In San Sebastián on 22 July 1900, the president of the Consejo de Ministros, Francisco Silvela, proposed to the regent of Spain, María Cristina, a royal decree to standardise the time in Spain; thus setting Greenwich Mean Time (UTC±00:00) as the standard time in peninsular Spain, the Balearic Islands and Ceuta and Melilla from 1 January 1901 onwards.
 The royal decree was sanctioned by María Cristina on 26 July 1900 in San Sebastián, the place where she resided during summer.

 The Canary Islands exception

 Before 1 March 1922, the Canary Islands still used mean solar time until it was discovered that the royal decree of 1900 applied only to the Peninsula and Balearic Islands.
 The Canary Islands then used a time 1 hour behind the rest of Spain; UTC−01:00, until 16 March 1940, and since then, they have used Western European Time (UTC±00:00).
-Canary Islands observes daylight saving time at the same time (01:00 UTC) the rest of Spain does, that is, changing from 01:00 WET to 02:00 WEST on the last Sunday in March (while the rest of Spain changes from 02:00 CET to 03:00 CEST) and, when daylight saving time ends, changing from 02:00 WEST to 01:00 WET on the last Sunday in October (while the rest of Spain changes from 03:00 CEST to 02:00 CET).

-It is very popular in Spanish national media, mainly on the radio, to list the notice "una hora menos en Canarias" (English: "one hour less in the Canary Islands") when the local time is mentioned.
+It is very popular in Spanish national media, mainly on the radio and television, to mention the phrase "una hora menos en Canarias" (English: "one hour less in the Canary Islands") when the local time is mentioned.
+Usage of the phrase dates back to 1969 with the radio program Protagonistas, airing on Radio Nacional de España.

 The natural time zone for the Canary Islands is UTC−01:00.